NayanJyotiKalita/Data-Structures-and-Algorithms/118. Recursion 1/101 - Simple Recursion (mcq).md

+# Simple Recursion

-What will be the output of following program ?
+## Q. What will be the output of following program ?

 def bar(x, y):
     if y == 0: